feight/newsteam-sdk/README.md

 The Newsteam SDK helps developers integrate Newsteam APIs and import content from other sources.

-## Wire Feeds Integration
+## Wire Integration

-Use the SDK to bring in wire feeds from any source.
-You can build custom extensions to import these feeds into Newsteam.
+Use the SDK to bring in articles from any source.
+You can build custom extensions to import these articles into Newsteam.

 ### How to Set It Up

-1. In Newsteam Desk, go to your feed and click "Wire" to configure.
+1. In Newsteam Desk, go to your bucket and click "Wire" to configure.

 2. On your computer: